particle-iot/docs/src/content/firmware/tracker-edge/store-and-forward.md

 The [EdgeEventQueue](https://github.com/particle-iot/EdgeEventQueue/) library makes it easy to implement both queued and non-queued publishes while maintaining compatibility with the rate-limiting built into the Edge software.
 It works with both Tracker Edge (v18 and later) and Monitor Edge firmware.
-This link includes additional information on setup options and the API.
+The Github link includes additional information on setup options and the API.

 ### Initialization example - helper